Horst Keining: Career

+Style

 Until then Keining’s work had been characterized by the well-thought-out processing of specific subject areas (series, work groups).
 From this point on, however, he created instead individual pictures that combined in different ways elements such as flowers, animals, ornaments, but also comics and advertisements from the 1950s.
 Again and again script appeared as an element of the pictures.
 Keining used several slides projected one after another onto the canvas for the composition of the pictures.
 Some portions of the pictures are characterized by sprayed paint, others by brushed paint.

 The overlay of the portions leads to the impression of two or more visual levels in the pictures; e.g., the sharp silhouette of painted script stands out in front of a sprayed blurred ornament in the background.
 As the sprayed application of paint already blurs the contours more or less, the overlay of portions of the pictures increases the blur.
 This approach elicits great ambiguity undermining definitive interpretations.